T00fy/r2t/README.md

   - ".r2t.yaml"
 ```

+-   `format`: Sets the default output format when the `--format` flag is not used.
 -   `ignore-tree-and-content`: Patterns for files/directories to be **completely excluded** from both the directory tree and the content output.
 -   `ignore-content`: Patterns for files to be **excluded from the content section**, but still be visible in the directory tree.
 This is useful for things like lock files or licenses that you want the LLM to know exist but don't need the contents of.